Leverege/deprecated-microchip-avr-iot/README.md

 And that's it!
 If you've edited your device with the Atmel START rapid development tool, you should see live data flowing to your new Firebase app at \<your-project-id\>.firebaseapp.com/device/\<your-device-uid\>.

 ##

+Whether you're a Fortune 500 company or startup, transforming your current business or creating entirely new businesses, it takes a team with deep experience across verticals and use cases to turn your IoT prototype into an IoT product.

 Want to build something bigger?
 We can help you scale your projects into solutions.
 [Talk to an IoT expert.](https://www.leverege.com/contact-us)